rlucioni/recipes/recipes/quiche-lorraine.md

 ## Instructions

 1. Preheat oven to 325°F.
+2. Cook bacon/ham until foamy.
+Reserve on a paper-towel lined plate.
 3. Saute onion/leek/shallot with olive oil and a pinch of salt until browned.
 Reserve.
-4. Saute spinach until wilted.
+4. Saute spinach/tatsoi until wilted.
 Run under cold water to preserve color, then squeeze with a paper towel to remove excess moisture.
+Chop and reserve.
+5. Make the custard by whisking eggs, egg yolk, cream, milk, and thyme.
 Reserve.
-5. Make the custard by whisking eggs, egg yolks, cream, milk, thyme, and black pepper.
-Reserve.
-6. Roll out pie crust and place in pie dish.
+6. Roll out crust and put in pie dish.
-7. Layer half of the vegetables, ham, and cheese in the crust.
-Add the custard.
-Add the remaining half of the vegetables, ham, and cheese.
+7. Construct as follows: 1/3 cheese, 1/2 bacon, 1/2 vegetables, pepper, 1/3 cheese, 1/2 bacon, 1/2 vegetables, pepper, pour over custard, 1/3 cheese.
-8. Bake until golden brown and just set, about 1 hour.
+8. Bake until golden brown and just set, about 60-75 minutes.

 Let cool before serving.